thaletterb/mcu/STM32/STM32-FreeRTOS/README.md

   - TAKE - removes the mutex's token if available, or blocks the calling thread if not.
   - GIVE - restores the token.
     - Counting semaphores can have multiple tokens.

+- TSL2561:
+  - 7bit address is 0x39 if addr pin is left floating
+  - Write 0x03 to control register (0x00) to power on the device